 - What are the outcomes of your program?
 Seniors come into our hot-meal program hungry; they leave full, and the world is a slightly better place.
 Please send money.

-- Please explain how you align with the foundation’s priorities: Robert, can we talk?
-You told me the foundation’s priorities are set by its trustees.
+- Please explain how you align with the foundation’s priorities: The foundation’s priorities are set by its trustees.
 They’re very nice and smart people, but they are not exactly from the communities they’re trying to serve.
 So are they really the right people to determine what’s best for low-income communities of color?
-How about you send money so we can continue our work and I won’t bring this up for a while?
+How about you send money so we can continue our work and I won’t bring up this embarrassing fact for a while?

 - Please provide a narrative about your budget: OK, here’s the thing: The budget looks balanced, but we are all freaking out about it.
 We reduced expenses as much as we can, including not giving staff any pay raises this year and cutting professional development allocations to $44 per person per year, but if several sources of funding do not miraculously come through, we’re going to have to lay off staff and shrink or close some programs that serve thousands of people.
 Your grant is one of these sources of funding.
 Don’t worry, we’re used to operating under these conditions, like our ED has learned to live with that involuntary twitch of their left eye, but seriously, we’re on edge while we wait for your decision, so please send money soon or we and our clients are SOL.

 - How have you engaged constituents in the design of this project?
 We have known our kids for years, so we were like “Hey, Jose’s got an idea for an after-school photography and writing program, what do y’all think?” and the kids were like “Yeah that’s awesome!”
 None of them wanted to join the advisory committee, though, but we bribed them with pizza.
 Please send money so we can buy more pizza.